bsmth/content/files/en-us/web/uri/guides/index.md

 sidebar: urlsidebar
 ---

-This page lists guides for URIs.
-They're intended to help you understand how URIs work and how to use them within your applications.
+This page lists guides for URIs to help you understand how they work and how to use them in your applications.

 {{SubPagesWithSummaries}}